-Published on: 29 September, 2017 | Author: Investment Team
+Published on: 10 December, 2021 | Author: Investment Team

-Imagine you are a school teacher.
+Imagine you are a schoolteacher.
 You are looking for a new job and there are two alternatives.
-The first involves a small school - there are 20 pupils.
+The first involves a small school - there are 20 pupils, admitted for their ability.

 It isn't an easy job.
-You will be responsible for keeping a very close eye on the children, analysing their every move every day and hoping they reach their potential.
-You also have to endlessly liaise with the school governors and with parents about each child.
-To add to your trying admin burden, you also have to keep a long waiting list of the children who you will take on when the ones you have move on.
+You will be responsible for keeping a very close eye on the children, analysing their every move, every day and hoping they reach their potential.
+You also have endlessly to liaise with the school governors and with parents about each child.
+To add to your trying admin burden, you must also keep a long waiting list of the children whom you will admit when the ones you have move on.

 The second job comes with the same responsibilities, boring admin tasks and reporting duties.
-The difference is that it houses 60 children - you have triple the number of needy kids to keep an eye on at any time and triple the number on your waiting (or watch) list.
-The pay is the same for both and both offer the same level of general social and professional status, as well as the same opportunities for advancement.
+The difference is that the school has 60 children of more mixed ability - you have triple the number of needy kids to keep an eye on at any time and triple the number on your waiting (or watch) list.
+The pay is the same for both, and both offer the same level of general social and professional status, as well as the same opportunities for advancement.